**These posts often contain affiliate links. Please see our disclosure policy for details.**

 A look at 14 types of embroidery stitches in this basic embroidery stitch guide covering fill stitches, outline stitches, and more.

 Embroidery is the perfect hobby.
-It requires only a few supplies (all of which are very affordable), it’s portable so you can take it with you, and you can get started in only a few minutes.
+It requires only a few supplies (all of which are very affordable like fabric, embroidery floss, and an embroidery hoop), it’s portable so you can take it with you, and you can get started in only a few minutes.

 Now, imagine what kind of embroidery masterpieces you could create if you mastered all of these 14 different types of embroidery stitches?!